antirez/lamernews/README.md

 ===

 Lamer news is a Ruby/Sinatra/Redis/jQuery application.
-You need to install Redis and Ruby 1.8.7 with the following gems:
+You need to install Redis and Ruby 1.9.2 with the following gems:

 * redis
 * hiredis
 * sinatra
 * json
 * ruby-hmac
+* unicorn
 * openssl (not needed but will speedup the authentication if available).

 Deploy to Heroku